werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 Fitting the Dynamic-Nelson-Siegel
 ---------------------------------

-In order to fitting the yield curve we must set
+In order to fitting the yield curve we must set (param,Y,lik,frct,ahead,mty,model)

-param: initial parameters vector of Dynamic-Nelson-Siegel models obtained by OLS in the two-step approach.
+param: initial parameters vector of Dynamic-Nelson-Siegel models obtained by OLS in the two-step approach =

 ([

 The log of lambdas,

 the square root of sample covariance diagonal matrix of VAR(1) residuals (H),